 The teaching that compared the tribulation week to the crucifixion didn’t stop there.
 He also saw the week of history also displaying that same pattern.
 (That works if you are a young earth-er like he and I both are)

 The postulate goes like this and it all has to do with the ethnic people of Israel.
 History from creation to the new heavens and new earth of Revelation 21 consists of 7 thousand year “days”.
 (Remember this from section #7) Then, counting from Creation forward Israel was created as a nation on the second day and then Jewish nation was split and ultimately destroyed and then the diaspora of the nation on the late end of the fourth day.
-If Jesus was crucified on the fourth day of the week then it parallels that in less that 50 years of the nation of Israel was “crucified” in the 4th week of history.
+If Jesus was crucified on the fourth day of the week and then in less that 50 years from that point then the nation of Israel was “crucified” in the 4th week of history.

 Footnote: A note on translation.
 This is circumstance where I do agree that the King James translates the Greek in Revelation 10:6 most accurately.
 My biggest disappointment with the King James is the rendering of Deut 32:8.
 I will cover that discussion in section #11 – Did we learn anything from the Tower of Babel.